jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 *   `AssetService`

 **OnEnter Logic:**
-1. Handles teardown of the previous system (`StorySystem`).
+1. Handles teardown of the `StorySystem`.
-2. If resuming from a `Paused` state, makes the existing `GameplaySystem` active again.
+2. If this is a new game (not returning from `Paused`), instantiates the `GameplaySystem` and provides it with the designated `Active Services`.
-3. Otherwise, instantiates a new `GameplaySystem` and provides it with the designated `Active Services`.
+3. If returning from `Paused`, it simply makes the existing `GameplaySystem` active again.
 4. Sets `GameplaySystem` as the active system.

 **OnUpdate Logic:**